 It’s not just the crown you’re paying for.
 There are a few things that go into the total cost, like material expenses, lab fees, and professional fees.
 Each dentist will charge a certain fee per service based on the guidelines set out by the Ontario Dental Association so the total cost could range anywhere from (approximately) $1,000 to $1,500.

 You can ask your dentist ahead of time for an approximate cost, as well as request a coverage amount from your insurance company to see if, and how much, they’d cover and what you’d have to pay out-of-pocket.

 How Much Do Crowns Cost With Insurance Coverage?

-A dental crown should be covered under dental plans if it’s absolutely necessary in order to improve the function of the tooth and your overall health, especially if your tooth has been chipped or broken or you’ve undergone a root canal.
+A dental crown should be covered under dental plans if it’s absolutely necessary in order to improve the strength of the tooth, especially if your tooth has been chipped or broken or you’ve undergone a root canal.

 Cheap Dental Care Options in Ontario

 Unfortunately, not everyone is able to have their dental procedures covered by insurance plans and they’re left having to pay high out of pocket costs.
 Luckily, there are cheaper options for people wanting to improve their oral health.
 Though the services are cheaper, that doesn’t mean quality care is lacking.
 And one of the best places to receive this care?